mindspore-ai/docs/tutorials/source_en/advanced/model.rst

     {'accuracy': 0.9632}
     </pre></div>

-The model precision data can be seen from the print information.
-In the example, the precision data reaches more than 95%, and the model quality is good.
+The model accuracy data can be seen from the print information.
+In the example, the accuracy data reaches more than 95%, and the model quality is good.
 As the number of network iterations increases, the accuracy of the model will be further improved.